 2016: Stephen T. Higgins and Daniel L. Jones

-Stephen T. Higgins, Vice President Marketing and Sales, Freeport McMoRan, and President, Freeport-McMoRan Sales Co., Inc., and Daniel L. Jones, Chairman of the Board of Directors, President, and Chief Executive Officer, Encore Wire were named 2016 recipients of the prestigious Ankh Award for Copper Man of the Year
+Stephen T. Higgins, VP Marketing & Sales, Freeport-McMoRan; and President, Freeport-McMoRan Sales Co., Inc., and Daniel L. Jones, Chairman of the Board of Directors, President, and Chief Executive Officer, Encore Wire were named 2016 recipients of the prestigious Ankh Award for Copper Man of the Year

 The awards will be presented at The Copper Club Annual Dinner on June 15, 2016 at the Pierre Hotel in New York City.

 Oscar Gonzalez Rocha, President & CEO,Southern Copper Corporation was named the 2015 recipient of the prestigious Ankh Award.